objektwerks/scala.graalvm/README.md

 Scala Graalvm
 -------------
->Pekko-Http server built and deployed to Graalvm using Scala 3.
+>Pekko-Http server built and deployed to JDK 21 Graalvm using Scala 3.

 Install
 -------